 3.)
 Tonight: Franz Ferdinand (2009)

 Tonight is the true Franz comeback record, released in 2009, four years after their second album You Could Have It So Much Better.
 It’s the first time Franz flirts with experimentation, with electronics at the forefront.
-This meant McCarthy had to go from working on his jagged guitar work to keyboards—but his known guitar style is still notable.
+This meant McCarthy went from working on his jagged guitar work to keyboards—but his known guitar style is still notable.
 And it’s the first conceptual record released by the group, where the album focuses on elements of going out at night, while carousing and encountering the effects of you know what.
 “Ulysses” is the opening track, as it contains a lot of bass and keyboards—the sounds of a nightclub.
 Named after the Greek hero from Homer’s Odyssey, this track leads to the anticipation about how something big’s about to happen and there is so much excitement, you’re carefree about the future, as the song contains the lyrics, “you’re never going home.”
 Even though the band is experimenting, their classic sound has not been abandoned.
 You hear this on two key tracks—the tempting “No You Girls” and the bitter and spiteful “Bite Hard.”
-Also, the band still makes your hips move on the dance floor single, “Can’t Stop Feeling.”
+Also, the band still makes your hips move with the dance floor single, “Can’t Stop Feeling.”
 But tracks like “Twilight Omens,” “Live Alone” and the electronic monster, “Lucid Dreams” are ahead of their time, even in the age of electronic dance music.
 This album hits you on first listen, which is surprising for an exploratory concept record—which usually sometimes takes time to resonate and sink in.
 However, Tonight pushed the limits for Franz and of course in the fading post-punk revival scene.

 2.)
 Franz Ferdinand (2004)